MicrosoftDocs/azure-docs/articles/storage/blobs/point-in-time-restore-manage.md

 # Enable and manage point-in-time restore for block blobs (preview)

-You can use point-in-time restore (preview) to restore block blobs to their state at a given point in time.
-This article describes how to enable point-in-time restore and how to restore one or more containers to a previous state.
+You can use point-in-time restore (preview) to restore block blobs to a state at an earlier point in time.
+This article describes how to enable point-in-time restore for a storage account.
+It also shows how to perform a restore operation.

 ## Install the preview module

 To configure Azure point-in-time restore with PowerShell, first install version [1.14.1-preview](https://www.powershellgallery.com/packages/Az.Storage/1.14.1-preview) of the Az.Storage PowerShell module.
-Follow these steps to install the module:
+Follow these steps to install the preview module:

 1. Uninstall any previous installations of Azure PowerShell: